thephpleague/uri-src/docs/components/7.0/authority.md

 Normalization
 -------

-Out of the box the package normalizes the URI part according to the non destructive rules of RFC3986.
+Out of the box the package normalizes the URI part according to the non-destructive rules of RFC3986.

 These non-destructive rules are: